GSA/Section508.gov/_pages/manage/2018-06-26-manage-join-the-508-community.md

 - join-the-508-community/
 - community/
 description: "Learn how to join the Section 508 IT Accessibility Community, subscribe to accessibility newsletters, and connect with government practitioners working to improve accessible ICT."
-topic: Manage (program)
+topic: Manage
-sub-topic: Manage a 508 Program
+sub-topic: Manage a Section 508 Program
 audience:
-- 508 Program Manager (508pm)
+- Section 508 Program Managers
-- Federal employee (fedemp)
+- Federal Employees
-- Information Technology Program and Project Managers (itpm)
+- IT Program & Project Managers
-- Content Creators (creator)
+- Content Creators
-- Developers and Testers (dev-test)
+- Developers
-resource-type: Long form article
+resource-type: Article
-format: HTML (html)
+format: HTML
 created: 2018-06-26
 ---
 Welcome to the Section 508 IT Accessibility Community (SEC508ITAC).
 This community consists of U.S. government professionals who work to enhance access to federal information technology (IT).
 We identify and promote best practices for compliance with Section 508 law and conformance to the Revised 508 Standards, both of which are shown below.
 We share successful practices and information and engage advocacy groups, industry, and academia around innovative solutions for accessible technology.